Michael Fowler Centre ceremonies

 Graduation ceremonies follow a formal structure.
 Find information on guests, parking, access and announcements.

-The Graduation Office will email all graduands and graduates with a link to order tickets.
+The Graduation Office will email all graduands in early March with a personal link to order tickets.

-You must order tickets by 11 November for any guests you would like to bring.
-You do not need a ticket for yourself
+You must order tickets by 21 April for any guests you would like to bring.
+You do not need a ticket for yourself.

 Your graduation information pack, including guest tickets, will be available for collection from Level 1 Foyer, Murphy building, Kelburn Parade during the following times: